 What are the origins of Doggln?

-In days past, farmers’ wives mixed old pieces of used cloth from worn-out clothing such as trousers and jackets together with a paste made from rye flour and water to create this footwear typical of the Zillertal Valley.
-The modern technique for making Doggln has changed very little.
-The Hartl Shoemaker Family has been producing the legendary slippers for four generations.
-It is made like this nowhere else and this is what sets the authentic Doggl apart from other slippers and clogs.
-Only Hartl are masters of this craft.
+In days past, farmers’ wives would stick old pieces of cloth from worn-out clothing such as trousers and jackets together with a paste made from rye flour and water to create this footwear typical of the Zillertal Valley.
+The technique for making Doggln has changed very little.
+The Hartl family has been producing these legendary slippers for four generations.
+Authentic Doggln are like no other slippers or clogs in the world.

-Unadulterated nature and perfection in craftsmanship are what the Doggl from Zillertal Valley is all about.
-Made from pure natural and sustainable materials, it is suitable for composting at the end of its life cycle.
-You’ll be perfectly all right doing so, after all, they even use sheep’s wool to fertilize gardens nowadays.
-With personalized stitching and a range of styles in bright colours, a pair of Doggln is a new take on an old classic.
+Pure nature and perfect craftsmanship are what Doggln from Zillertal Valley are all about.
+Made from natural and sustainable materials, they can be put on the compost heap at the end of their life.
+After all, the sheep wool they are made of is biodegradable and is used these days by some gardeners as fertiliser.
+With personalised stitching and a range of eye-catching styles in bright colours, a pair of Doggln is a new take on an old classic.